+UPDATE: For Mac OS X Sierra please follow this post How to install Mac OS X Sierra 10.12 on VirtualBox?
 Years ago I wrote a post for installing Mac OS X on VirtualBox.
 At that time, the version of Mac OS X was 10.7.3 Lion.
-The installation may not work with current version of VirtualBox… Continue reading How to install Mac OS X Yosemite 10.10 in Windows 8.
+The installation may not work with current version of VirtualBox… Continue reading How to install Mac OS X Yosemite 10.10 on VirtualBox?

 Lotus Notes and Lotus Domino are the client and server of a collaborative client-server software platform from IBM.
 The ecosystem provides business collaboration functionality, including email, calendars, to do lists, contacts management, discussion forums, file sharing, instant messaging, blogs, and user directories.
 Like other business applications, Lotus system conducts a database system behind to manage… Continue reading C# – Lotus NotesSQL Driver install, configure and connect to server through ODBC